48 Hours Kāpiti Coast

 Waikanae

-Another must-stop before leaving town is Toi MAHARA gallery, right in Waikanae township.
-This is where artists with a connection to Kāpiti Coast are celebrated, including the Field collection, which holds a number of paintings by world-famous local artist Frances Hodgkins.
+Another must-visit before leaving town is Toi MAHARA gallery, right in Waikanae township.
+This is where artists with connections to Kāpiti Coast are celebrated, including paintings by world-famous local artist Frances Hodgkins in the Field Collection.

-En route further north, stop at the Ngā Manu Nature Reserve to take in the wonders of the natural world of the Kāpiti Coast.
+En route further north, pull in at Ngā Manu Nature Reserve to take in the wonders of the natural world of the Kāpiti Coast.
 Stroll along the tracks through lush bush and encounter some of Aotearoa's native birds in real life.

 Bus Stop Cafe